bullhorn/rest-api-docs/source/includes/_services.md

 Approves a PlacementChangeRequest and updates the associated placement with the fields changes specified on the PlacementChangeRequest.

-The PlacementChangeRequest requestStatus is changed to the value stored in the private label attribute "placementApprovalStatus".
+The PlacementChangeRequest requestStatus is changed to the value stored in the placementApprovalStatus private label attribute.

 ### HTTP Request